lpego/mzb-suite/docs/source/files/project_structure.rst

     ..     **TODO** Some CSV with derived measures and features are momentarily stored there but might not always be needed.
 We can maybe generate those conditionally by addition option in ``configs/global_configuration.yaml``.

 - ``mzbsuite/``: contains the functions for each module; these are called in the scripts provided but can also be called from users' own scripts by importing the ``mzbsuite`` package.
 - ``scripts/``: contains the scripts to run the different modules.
 Each module has its own folder, and each script is named after the module it implements.
 These modules can be run in isolation (i.e. each one can be run independently from the others from the command line).
-See :ref:`files/examples/Workflow files`, and also :ref:`files/workflow_models:Models` for details on the arguments these scripts take.
+See :ref:`files/how_to_use:Working with the project`, and also :doc:`scripts/processing_scripts` for details on the arguments these scripts take.

     .. .. note::
     ..     **TODO** Need to make so that renku workflow can track main inputs and outputs without making it too complex.